-Raspberry Pi is an ARM architecture processor based board designed for electronic engineers and hobbyists.
-The PI is one of most trusted project development platforms out there now.
-With higher processor speed and 1 GB RAM, the PI can be used for many high profile projects like Image processing and Internet of Things.
+Raspberry Pi is an ARM architecture processor-based board designed for electronic engineers and hobbyists.
+The PI is one of the most trusted project development platforms available today.
+With a higher processor speed and 1 GB of RAM, the PI can be used for many high-profile projects, such as image processing and the Internet of Things.

-For doing any of high profile projects, one need to understand the basic functions of PI.
+To do any of the high-profile projects, one needs to understand the basic functions of PI.
 We will be covering all the basic functionalities of Raspberry Pi in these tutorials.
-In each tutorial we will discuss one of functions of PI.
-By the end of tutorial series you will be able to do high profile projects by yourself.
+In each tutorial, we will discuss one of the functions of PI.
+By the end of the tutorial series, you will be able to do high-profile projects by yourself.
 Check these for Getting Started with Raspberry Pi and Raspberry Pi Configuration.

-We have discussed LED blinky and Button interface with Raspberry Pi in previous tutorials.
-In this Raspberry Pi PWM tutorial we will talk about getting PWM output with Raspberry Pi.
+We have discussed the LED blinky and Button interface with the Raspberry Pi in previous tutorials.
+In this Raspberry Pi PWM tutorial, we will talk about getting Raspberry Pi PWM output.
 PWM stands for ‘Pulse Width Modulation’.
-PWM is a method used for getting variable voltage out of constant power supply.
-We will generate PWM signal from Raspberry PI and demonstrate the PWM by varying the Brightness of a LED, connected to Pi.
+PWM is a method used for getting a variable voltage out of a constant power supply.
+We will generate a pulse width modulation Raspberry Pi and demonstrate the PWM by varying the Brightness of an LED connected to the Pi.

 We have previously talked about PWM many times in: Pulse width Modulation with ATmega32 , PWM with Arduino Uno, PWM with 555 timer IC and PWM with Arduino Due.

-In above figure, if the switch is closed continuously over a period of time, the LED will be ‘ON’ during this time continuously.
-If the switch is closed for half second and opened for next half second, then LED will be ON only in the first half second.
+In the above figure, if the switch is closed continuously over a period of time, the LED will be ‘ON’ during this time.
+If the switch is closed for half a second and opened for the next half second, then the LED will be ON only in the first half second.
 Now the proportion for which the LED is ON over the total time is called the Duty Cycle, and can be calculated as follows:

 Duty Cycle =Turn ON time/ (Turn ON time + Turn OFF time)